stripoinc/stripo-plugin-samples/extensions/docs/README.md

 | `onTemplateNodeUpdated(node)` | Called when the template node is updated.
 Use this to extract settings values from the node (block, structure, etc.). | No       |

-The `UIControl` class provides access to the editor API through the `api` property, which offers these useful methods:
+The `Control` class provides access to the editor API through the `api` property, which offers these useful methods:

 | API Method                                | Description                                                                                                 |
 |-------------------------------------------|-------------------------------------------------------------------------------------------------------------|